 - Increases customer satisfaction and retention: Considering how much consumers care about companies valuing their time, efficient and accurate customer service builds customer loyalty.
 In fact, it’s been shown that companies with higher customer satisfaction (in this case, Net Promoter Scores), are more likely to be market leaders and to have higher customer retention rates.

 - Contributes to higher revenue and profitability.
 Stronger customer loyalty brings a range of revenue-related benefits, from higher customer lifetime revenue to better word of mouth.
-Research from Forrester has validated that CX leaders dramatically outperform laggards in terms of financial growth: 15% five-year CAGR vs. only 3%.
 And because it’s at least five times cheaper to retain an existing customer compared to acquiring a new one, profit margins grow.